okdistribute/node-rest-parser/readme.md

 rest-parser
 =============

 A simple requset parser that enforces REST style for any backend.
-Simply implement the required methods and you're off.
+Simply implement the required methods for the underlying database model.

 [![NPM](https://nodei.co/npm/rest-parser.png?compact=true)](https://nodei.co/npm/rest-parser/)

 [![build status](https://secure.travis-ci.org/karissa/node-rest-parser.png)](http://travis-ci.org/karissa/node-rest-parser)

-A REST client can call any of the basic REST api calls, implemented according to [this spec](http://www.restapitutorial.com/lessons/httpmethods.html).
-It will parse the request object and call the corresponding database object's method.
+This makes it easy to dispatch a given request to a particular undelying model.
+Any of the following routes implemented according to [this spec](http://www.restapitutorial.com/lessons/httpmethods.html) will be made available:

 ```
 GET /model